Improved Bayes Risk Can Yield Reduced Social Welfare Under Competition: Empirical Analysis of Non-monotonicity for Linear Predictors

-We first show on low-dimensional synthetic data that the insights from Section \ref{subsec:examples} readily generalize to linear predictors (see Figures \ref{fig:simulations-bayes}-\ref{fig:simulations-dimension}).
-We then turn to natural data, considering a binary image classification task for CIFAR-10 and using pretrained networks---AlexNet, VGG16, and various ResNets---to generate high-dimensional representations (ranging from 2048 to 4096).
-In this setting we again find that the equilibrium social loss can be non-monotonic in the Bayes risk (see Figure \ref{fig:other}).
+We first show on low-dimensional synthetic data on a binary classification task that the insights from Section \ref{subsec:examples} readily generalize to linear predictors (see Figures \ref{fig:simulations-bayes}-\ref{fig:simulations-dimension}).
+We then turn to natural data, considering binary and 10-class image classification tasks for CIFAR-10 and using pretrained networks---AlexNet, VGG16, and various ResNets---to generate high-dimensional representations (ranging from 512 to 4096).
+In this setting we again find that the equilibrium social loss can be non-monotonic in the Bayes risk (see Figure \ref{fig:other} and Figure \ref{fig:10class}).